wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution

 The letters *a-c-e* occur in the sequence *1-2-3*.
-This suggests the letters can substitute the digits in the sorted list of permutations for the numerical sequence 1-2-3.
+The letters can substitute the digits in the ordered list of permutations for the numerical sequence 1-2-3.

 ##### Example